GaMO: Geometry-aware Multi-view Diffusion Outpainting for Sparse-View 3D Reconstruction: Abstract

 \section{Abstract}

-Recent advances in 3D reconstruction have achieved remarkable progress in high-quality scene capture from dense multi-view imagery, yet struggle when input views are limited.
+Recent 3D reconstruction methods achieve impressive results with dense multi-view imagery but struggle when only a few views are available.
 Various approaches, including regularization techniques, semantic priors, and geometric constraints, have been implemented to address this challenge.
-Latest diffusion-based methods have demonstrated substantial improvements by generating novel views from new camera poses to augment training data, surpassing earlier regularization and prior-based techniques.
-Despite this progress, we identify three critical limitations in these state-of-the-art approaches: inadequate coverage beyond known view peripheries, geometric inconsistencies across generated views, and computationally expensive pipelines.
+Recent diffusion-based approaches further improve performance by generating novel views to augment training data.
+Despite this progress, we identify three critical limitations in current state-of-the-art approaches: (i) inadequate coverage beyond known view peripheries, (ii) geometric inconsistencies across generated views, and (iii) computational inefficiency due to expensive pipelines.
 We introduce \textbf{GaMO} (\textbf{G}eometry-\textbf{a}ware \textbf{M}ulti-view \textbf{O}utpainter), a framework that reformulates sparse-view reconstruction through multi-view outpainting.
 Instead of generating new viewpoints, GaMO expands the field of view from existing camera poses, which inherently preserves geometric consistency while providing broader scene coverage.
 Our approach employs multi-view conditioning and geometry-aware denoising strategies in a zero-shot manner without training.
-Extensive experiments on Replica and ScanNet++ demonstrate state-of-the-art reconstruction quality across 3, 6, and 9 input views, outperforming prior methods in PSNR and LPIPS, while achieving a $25\times$ speedup over SOTA diffusion-based methods with processing time under 10 minutes.
-Project page: \url{https://yichuanh.github.io/GaMO/}
+Extensive experiments on Replica, ScanNet++, and Mip-NeRF 360 demonstrate strong reconstruction performance across sparse-view settings (3, 6, and 9 input views).
+Notably, our method is significantly more efficient than existing diffusion-based approaches, reducing the overall runtime to within 10 minutes.
+Project page: \url{https://yichuanh.github.io/GaMO/} \keywords{Sparse-view 3D Reconstruction \and Multi-View Outpainting \and Geometry-aware Diffusion}